 - Using an ice bath can help prevent the greenish color around the yolk that over cooked hard-boiled eggs sometimes present.

-- Food Coloring (traditional and neon colors if you want a mix of colors) – You can use regular food coloring (water based) or gel food coloring (oil based)
+- Food Dye – You can use regular food coloring (water based) or gel food coloring (oil based) and you can use regular or neon colors (your choice)

 You Will Also Need: